Coen-Lab/exp-control-board/Version3/README.md

 Insert BLACK into ⏚ and RED into PELT.

-Connect overheat switch to any terminal marked ⏚ and OHT (polarity doesn’t matter).
+Connect overheat switch to any terminal marked ⏚ and OHT (polarity does not matter).
 This is a NC (normally closed) design which opens if the Peltier overheats - if your Peltier unit does not have an overheat sensor you should either modify the Arduino code or put a small bit of wire between OHT and ⏚ to bypass it.

 The temperature sensor (mandatory for Peltier cooling) should be plugged into T SENSOR.
 Red into +5, yellow into D (data), black into ⏚.
 It should be positioned close to/underneath the desired position to be kept at a constant temperature.

 The two fans (if available) should be plugged into any +12V rail.

 The code for the Peltier follows a PID loop with a frequency of approximately 800KHz.
-It is roughly tuned for Pip’s original experimental box and so the P, I, D constants may need adjusting if the temperature proves to oscillate or under/overshoot in a new environment or with a different Peltier.
+It is roughly tuned for The Coen Lab’s original experimental box and so the P, I, D constants may need adjusting if the temperature proves to oscillate or under/overshoot in a new environment or with a different Peltier.

 ### Photodiode